OpenNebula/docker-machine-opennebula/README.md

 * `--opennebula-cpu`: CPU value for the VM
 * `--opennebula-dev-prefix`: Dev prefix to use for the images: 'vd', 'sd', 'hd', etc...
-* `--opennebula-disk-size`: Size of disk for VM in MB
+* `--opennebula-disk-resize`: Size of disk for VM in MB
 * `--opennebula-image-id`: Image ID to use as the OS
 * `--opennebula-image-name`: Image to use as the OS
 * `--opennebula-image-owner`: Owner of the image to use as the OS